 An adult is defined as any person aged 18 or over.
 Family members are defined as mother, father, son, daughter, brother, sister, and grandparents, whether directly related, in laws or stepfamily.

 Domestic abuse affects one in four women and one in seven men in their lifetimes, with women suffering higher rates of repeat victimisation and serious injury.
-This means that at least 149,050 women and 82,171 males could be victims of domestic abuse in Lancashire.
-(Office for National Statistics, 2011).
+In the year ending March 2018, an estimated 2.0 million adults aged 16 to 59 years experienced domestic abuse in the last year, 1.3 million women and 695,000 men (Office for National Statistics).
 The main characteristic of domestic violence is that the behaviour is intentional and it is calculated to exercise power and control within a relationship.

 Alongside the physical injuries inflicted, ongoing violence is frequently a primary cause of mental health issues and chronic health problems for those affected.